 The intent of this program is to acquaint graduate students in chemistry with the practice of creating and operating a high-quality, college-level chemistry course.
 Its principal feature is the pairing of a graduate student (an Associate) with a department faculty member in the teaching of a regular department course.
 The goal is to help the Associate become an effective chemistry instructor, and in so doing, to increase the likelihood that the Associate will compete successfully for a college-level teaching position.

 Graduate students participating in the program will be designated as Student Faculty Associates.
-The Department will attempt to include all interested students in the Program, but each Associate should meet the following criteria.
-Each participant is expected to:
+The Department will attempt to include all interested students in the Program, but each Associate should meet the following criteria:

 (1) be making satisfactory progress toward a Ph.D. or M.S. degree.

 (2) be within two years of expected completion of degree work.
 Interest in the Program should be made known to the Coordinator at the earliest possible time, however.

 (3) have a strong commitment to initiating a career that involves college-level instruction in chemistry, as evidenced by a positive record of teaching accomplishments, including evaluations by students and by faculty members for whom the student has served as a graduate teaching assistant.